AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

    * Locate the vhost files in `<Project Root>/dispatcher/src/conf.d/available_vhosts/*.vhost`
    * Remove or comment out the line: `Header append Vary User-Agent env=!dont-vary` from all vhost files, with the exception of default.vhost, which is read-only
 * Use the `Surrogate-Control` header to control CDN caching independent from browser caching
-* Consider applying [`stale-while-revalidate`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#stale-while-revalidate) and [`stale-if-error`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#stale-if-error) directives to allow background refresh and avoid cache misses
+* Consider applying [`stale-while-revalidate`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#stale-while-revalidate) and [`stale-if-error`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#stale-if-error) directives to allow background refresh and avoid cache misses, keeping your content fast and fresh for users.
+   * There are many ways to apply these directives, but adding a 30 minute `stale-while-revalidate` to all cache control headers is a good starting point.
 * Some examples follow for various content types, which can be used as a guide when setting up your own caching rules.
 Please carefully consider and test for your specific setup and requirements:

    * Cache mutable client library resources for 12h and background refresh after 12h.